tydevdev/ClearSay/README.md

 ClearSay is a simple desktop application to help children like William practice speech.
 Click **Start Recording** and the app records from your microphone before transcribing it with a fine-tuned Whisper model.

 Transcripts accumulate within a *Discussion* folder so you can pause and resume dictation.
-When you start recording the app creates `saved_data/discussions/YYYY-MM-DD_HH-MM-SS/` with an `audio/` subfolder, `segments.json` and `transcript_full.txt`.
-Each subsequent recording becomes `audio/segNNN.wav` with a matching `segNNN.txt`.
+When you start recording the app creates `saved_data/discussions/YYYY-MM-DD_HH-MM-SS/` with `audio/` and `transcripts/` subfolders plus `segments.json` and `transcript_full.txt`.
+Each subsequent recording becomes `audio/segNNN.wav` with a matching `transcripts/segNNN.txt`.
 The transcript snippets are appended to the full transcript file while `segments.json` tracks ordering and timestamps.

 ## Requirements